 Removal costs – shop around for several different quotes (and references too) to find a reliable firm.
-The British Association of Removers (BAR) can provide cost estimates from
+The British Association of Removers (BAR) can provide cost estimates from BAR-approved firms.

-- Mail redirection costs – Royal Mail’s Redirection service is a reliable and cost-effective way of continuing to receive mail when you move home.
-It also reduces the risk that you will be the victim of identity fraud.
+Mail redirection costs – Royal Mail’s Redirection service is a reliable and cost-effective way of continuing to receive mail when you move home.
+It also reduces the risk you will be the victim of identity fraud.
 This service is available for periods of 1, 3, 6 or 12 months, and you can redirect to any UK or overseas address.

-- Extra moving day costs – think ahead to the day itself.
+Extra moving-day costs – think ahead to the day itself.
 Do you need to budget for extra childcare or kennels for a pet?
 Will you have the time or facilities to cook or should you plan for takeaways for a day or two?
 These costs can all add up so make sure you include them in your budget.

 3. Get insured